Chirag-ahir/JAVA-All-Basic/README.md

 1. LinkedList maintains insertion order while hashSet not maintains insertion order.
 2. LinkedList allows duplication while hashSet not allows duplication.

+what is priority queue ?<br>
+ PriorityQueue is also class that is defined in the collection framework that gives us a way for processing the objects on the basis of priority.